Rhys ab Owen: Political career

-Inappropriate Conduct and Suspension
+Inappropriate conduct and suspension

 On 8 November 2022, ab Owen was suspended from Plaid Cymru, pending an investigation by the Senedd's standards watchdog over an alleged breach of the code of conduct.
 On 6 March 2024, the Senedd's Standards of Conduct Committee recommended that ab Owen be suspended from the Senedd for 42 sitting days after finding that he had "inappropriately touched" a woman on a night out and twice called her a "bitch".
 On 13 March 2024, the Senedd agreed to suspended the member according to the Standards of Conduct Committee's recommendation.
 He was allowed to return to the Senedd on the 15 May 2024, after his suspension concluded.
-His case has prompted calls for a recall system to be implemented for the Senedd.
+His case prompted calls for a recall system to be implemented for the Senedd.
 In July 2024, he was expelled from Plaid Cymru, with the party stating he would not be able to re-apply for two years.
+Although he stood as an independent for the 2026 Senedd election in the Caerdydd Penarth constituency he was not re-elected, receiving 0.5% of the vote.

 Personal life

-In 2019, ab Owen married Manon Eluned George; the couple have a daughter.
+In 2019, ab Owen married Manon Eluned George; the couple have two daughters.
 He lists his recreations as "Welsh history, choir, family, chapel" and is a member of the Ifor Bach club in Cardiff.